Pacific Crest Trail Calif. Section B for the Trekkers

 • Sometimes you can see GRUMPY-Steve checking the place out for what is needed

-• Grumpy does one day round trip to Idyllwild - also helps carry orders from Nomand Ventures or Post Office or left objects from taking {camp, places eating, resting, or rides/walking in his area: services
+• Grumpy does one day round trip to Idyllwild for hihers- also helps carry orders from Nomand Ventures or Post Office or pick up left objects

 • Just a great place!!!!